guardian/scribe-plugin-sanitizer/README.md

 });
 ```

 It uses the same format of options as [html-janitor](https://github.com/guardian/html-janitor).
 To whitelist a tag, specify `true` for it.
-To whitelisted specific attributes or even specific values, use an object.
+To whitelist specific attributes or even specific values, use an object.